Smith Habitat Management

 The Smith Conservation Land has outstanding conservation values: It hosts multiple habitat types, provides habitat for a rare turtle, contains three high-quality vernal pools, is part of a regionally significant habitat corridor, and is considered a high priority area for protection by the state’s BioMap2 ranking system designed to guide land managers in strategic biodiversity conservation in Massachusetts.
 The property has become a popular destination for area residents and visitors.

-At Smith Conservation Land, there is an additional issue of a red pine stand that is dying out and has become both a safety hazard as well as a breeding ground for aggressive growth of Oriental bittersweet.
+At Smith Conservation Land, there is an additional issue of a red pine stand that is dying out and has become both a safety hazard as well as a breeding ground for aggressive growth of Oriental bittersweet (see photo at right).
 Smith hosts another monoculture of European tamarack that is equally invaded by bittersweet.
 This tamarack is not native and – as with all monocultures – it is at greater risk of disease and insect pests especially in a changing climate.

 At Smith Conservation Land, SVT has concluded that the limited and targeted use of state-approved herbicides is the most effective solution to controlling Oriental bittersweet while also limiting the risk to human or environmental health.

 SVT had originally proposed to initiate the invasive plant control project at Smith Conservation Land in Fall 2019, but paused the project after neighbors expressed concerns about the proposed use of herbicides as part of the project.
 SVT wanted to ensure that our approach was, in fact, the most prudent and effective approach to invasive plant control that would not endanger the health of people, wildlife or the environment.